someparty/someparty/source/articles/2022-12-12-somewhere-beyond.html.markdown

 ###[Tang](https://www.instagram.com/tang_internet_propaganda/): "Future Plans"
 ==Watch on [YouTube](https://youtu.be/GseOt4mPnD8)==

-The scrappy Toronto low-fi project [Tang](https://www.instagram.com/tang_internet_propaganda/) recently resurfaced with a new single previewing their forthcoming album.
+The scrappy Toronto lo-fi project [Tang](https://www.instagram.com/tang_internet_propaganda/) recently resurfaced with a new single previewing their forthcoming album.
 Last week at [Punknews](https://www.punknews.org/article/78777/torontos-tang-debut-their-future-plans-video), I debuted the band's serenely aquatic video for "Future Plans."
 It's our first glimpse into the dynamic, pandemic-fueled racket of *Fish in a Fishbowl*, due digitally on December 17 through [Influenza Records](https://influenza-records.bandcamp.com/) in Europe and [Art of the Uncarved Block](https://artoftheuncarvedblock.bandcamp.com/) in Canada.

 Tang principal Peter Connelly (Low Sun, Shahman) notes the song's roots in those fraught early days of the Ontario COVID lockdowns: